-Enter "QR" for the repayment of a qualified reservist distribution, or "DD" for repayment of a federally designated disaster distribution.
+Enter "QR" for the repayment of a qualified reservist distribution.
+"DD" for repayment of a qualified disaster distribution, or "BA" for repayment of a qualified birth or adoption distribution.

 Box 15a.
 FMV of Certain Specified Assets

 Enter the FMV of the investments in the IRA that are specified in the categories identified below.